Britain's PM Cameron says wants RBS to speed restructuring

-MUMBAI (Reuters) - British Prime Minister David Cameron says he wants state-controlled Royal Bank of Scotland (RBS.L) to speed up restructuring and has refused to rule out giving the government’s share in the bank to the public.
+MUMBAI, Feb 19 (Reuters) - British Prime Minister David Cameron says he wants state-controlled Royal Bank of Scotland to speed up restructuring and has refused to rule out giving the government’s share in the bank to the public.

 The government owns 82 percent of RBS after pumping in 45 billion pounds ($70 billion) of capital when the bank neared collapse in 2008.